grapa-dev/grapa/docs-src/docs/vector_performance_guide.md

 - ✅ Monitor memory usage for large matrices
 - ✅ Use fast operations (sum, mean) for large datasets
 - ✅ Consider breaking large problems into smaller blocks
+- ✅ Use sequential loops for large datasets with simple operations
+- ✅ Use parallel `.map()/.filter()` for smaller datasets with complex operations
+- ✅ Prefer `.reduce()` for large datasets when possible (more efficient)

 ### Don'ts
 - ❌ Don't use large matrices (> 200x200) for real-time applications